 Pros:

-- Useful statistics: AdSense’s stats dashboard seems more insightful than most others.
-Ezoic has the most comprehensive data analysis tool, and the AdSense statistics are also helpful.
+- AdSense’s stats dashboard is more insightful than most others.
+Ezoic has the most expansive data analysis tool, and the AdSense statistics are helpful.

 Cons:

-- No human help: You can’t get human support with AdSense.
+- You can’t get human support with AdSense.
 If you get banned without a valid reason, who’s to blame?

-- A single ad server: AdSense only displays Google ads to visitors.
+- AdSense only displays Google ads to visitors.
 Most other ad networks use header bidding, open bidding, and ad revenue optimization.
 That is why AdSense’s CPM rates are such a low number.

-- Performance issues: All ad networks slow down websites with third-party codes, but AdSense’s is the worst.
-However, you can optimize the site using better caching plugins or techniques, like delaying Javascript.
+- All ad networks slow down websites with third-party codes, but AdSense’s is the worst.
+However, you can optimize the site using better caching plugins or techniques, like delaying Javascript with FlyingPress.

-- Issues with payments: Firstly, AdSense’s minimum threshold is 100.
+- AdSense’s minimum threshold is 100 USD.
 There’s a small threshold, even for premium ad networks like Mediavine.
 The only way to get paid is by bank transfer.
-So, I think $100 is a high threshold for small publishers with low CPMs and CPCs.
+So, I think $100 is a high threshold for small publishers.

 As I mentioned, the problem is that even if GA accepts small publishers without a page view limit, they have an increased minimum threshold.
-You’ll still have difficulty making money even if accepted to AdSense.
+Making money with AdSense won’t be easy.
+Consider another if your site is decent.

 2. Ezoic

 Ezoic is one of the most famous revenue optimization platforms for small—to medium-sized publishers at any scale.
-It is also a Google certified publishing partner – has partnerships with many other header bidding platforms.
+It is a Google-certified publishing partner – and has partnerships with many other header bidding platforms.

 Publisher Requirements & Payments: